IceQboid/multi_agent_chatbot/README.md

 ## Overview

-A comprehensive internal chatbot system with Role-Based Access Control (RBAC) for the DIY-Prefab platform.
+A comprehensive internal chatbot system with Role-Based Access Control (RBAC) for the REDACTED platform.
 The system uses specialized sub-agents for different domains (deals, engineering, files, projects, SQL queries) with session-based memory to reduce hallucination.

 ---